College of Media

 For purposes of this award, "graduating class" means all students listed as receiving or as being candidates for receiving bachelor's degrees in all College of Media majors at the College's annual convocation each May.
 This includes students who graduated in the previous December and those who are candidates for graduation in May and August.
 Grade point averages are computed through the fall semester immediately preceding the annual convocation and include all transfer courses and other grades posted as of that date.

-Transfer students, in addition to meeting the general requirement, must have cumulative University of Illinois at Urbana-Champaign grade-point averages as high as the lowest ones listed for students who qualify on the basis of having completed all of their work at the University of Illinois at Urbana-Champaign and must have earned 40 or more semester hours at the University of Illinois at Urbana-Champaign through the fall semester immediately preceding the annual convocation.
+Transfer students, in addition to meeting the general requirement, must have cumulative University of Illinois Urbana-Champaign grade-point averages as high as the lowest ones listed for students who qualify on the basis of having completed all of their work at the University of Illinois Urbana-Champaign and must have earned 40 or more semester hours at the University of Illinois Urbana-Champaign through the fall semester immediately preceding the annual convocation.

 Kappa Tau Alpha